iliabylich/ruby-ractors-and-concurrent-data-structures/src/better_queue/intro.md

     }
 }
 ```

-> Please ignore unsafety of the interface, yes, there should be a concept of a Guard object

 `try_lock` method is lock-free.
 It tries to compare-and-exchange value of `in_use` from `false` (not in use) to `true` (in use by current thread).
 If it succeeds `true` is returned.